 The eALEI.org website is designed to make it easier for companies to onboard suppliers.
 Everyone needs essentially the same data so making it available as ISO 8000 portable data speeds up the process and allows the data to be used in many different applications.

-ECCMA validates the ALEI, legal name, date of formation and status with the government registry before it is posted to eALEI.org, so this data can not be changed.
+ECCMA validates the ALEI, legal name, date of incorporation and status with the government registry before it is posted to eALEI.org, so this data can not be changed.
 You can, however, request a password to add additional public or private data that your trading partners may need to complete the onboarding process.
 Public eALEI.org data is viewable by anyone, but your private data is only visible to you and to those to whom you send a one-time eALEI.org link.

 There is no cost to add data to your eALEI.org record.